You can arrange for us to collect large items such as furniture, mattresses and large electrical items for a charge.

 Please note that we will only collect from a domestic property.

 If you are a landlord clearing items from a rental property you will need to contact our trade team to arrange a collection.
-Please complete the commercial waste collection form to request a quote.
+Please complete the commercial waste collection online form to request a quote.

 Fridges and freezers are charged at £10.50 per item.